atomisthq/docs/docs/index.md

 change the Docker registry for all your projects?
 Re-platforming from WebLogic to Kubernetes?
 It's all possible with an SDM.

+Your software delivery machine runs on your infrastructure.
+Keep your code inside your network, and call internal APIs as part of your delivery.

 ### Development automation platform

 Atomist's development automation platform is powered by a service that ingests and correlates events from your software development flow.
 At the heart of the service is a single coherent model: code, people, and processes.
-You query that model, Atomist's API for software, using [GraphQL][gql] when you write your own SDM or other automation.
+Your SDM queries that model, Atomist's API for software, using [GraphQL][gql].

+The Atomist service also provides interactive chat integration.
+For instance, send messages to the developer who pushed the commit when a build failed, including action buttons that tell your SDM what to do.

 [gql]: http://graphql.org/ (GraphQL)